 The choice was easy after considering all the options.
 The French Pole with clip rings in black would draw your eye up and tie the elements in the space together.

 I used a similar rod for our shower curtain (you can see it here).
-If you don’t want to use clip rings you can add simply Farmhouse curtain ties instead.
+If you don’t want to use clip rings, you can add simple Farmhouse curtain ties instead.

 Measure and Make a Cut Plan

-If you have decided to make drop cloth curtains then you will need to figure your yardage per the sizes of drop cloths available.
+If you have decided to make drop cloth curtains, you must figure your yardage according to the sizes of the drop cloths available.
 These are the best drop cloths I have found online.
-At my favorite home improvement store, Home Depot, I found painter’s drop cloth.
+At my favorite home improvement store, Home Depot, I found painter’s drop cloths.

-This is the canvas fabric I used and this the BEST canvas for the money.
+This is the canvas fabric I used and the BEST canvas for the money.

-Since I used 60-inch width 10-ounce cotton canvas it was easy to calculate my yardage.
-My panels are going to be stationary (not opening and closing) since I have woven wood Roman shades, for this reason, I only need one width of fabric to look full.
-However, when I make these curtains for the living room I will use 1.5 widths per panel.
+Since I used 60-inch-wide 10-ounce cotton canvas, it was easy to calculate my yardage.
+Since my panels will be stationary (not opening and closing) and I have woven wood Roman shades, I only need one width of fabric to look full.
+However, when I make these curtains for the living room, I will use 1.5 widths per panel.

-Please note: my windows are 34.5 inches wide, and the window trim is 3.5 inches (each side so 7″ total).
+Please note: My windows are 34.5 inches wide, and the window trim is 3.5 inches (each side, so 7″ total).
 I planned to install the French pole 4 inches out from the side trim.
-Therefore, I needed to order a 49.5 inches pole with 10 clip rings.
+Therefore, I needed to order a 49.5-inch pole with 10 clip rings.

 No-Sew Farmhouse curtains supplies and Canvas fabric